CompGenLabUB/CAPTVRED/README.md

 Before running the pipeline, file system must be prepared as follows:

 __FIRST TIME:__<br />
-__0.__ If you don't have nextflow software install it following the given instructions in its documentation (https://www.nextflow.io/docs/latest/getstarted.html). <br />
+__0.__ If you don't have nextflow software: install it following the given instructions in its documentation (https://www.nextflow.io/docs/latest/getstarted.html). <br />
 __a.__ Create a project directory (Root directory).
 The pipeline and all files related to the run will be saved inside this folder.<br />
 ```{.sh}
 mkdir MYPROJECT